Local Variables Overview

 Notice how this script relies heavily on the “Index” Number variable.
 It keeps track of our position as we look through each character in the account number.
 This is a good example of a variable that should be defined “locally” instead of being defined in the Component Studio (as you would have done in earlier versions of HotDocs).
 As a local variable, Index is meaningful (and has an answer) only in the context of this script.
 You can create a local variable called “Index” in another computation as well, but the two would be isolated: setting one computation’s local Index to a certain value would have no effect on the other computation’s local Index.
 In fact, local variables do not store their answers in the answer file like regular HotDocs variables.
 These answers are stored in a special temporary location and are discarded as soon as the computation or script finishes running.

-Here is a table that summarizes the differences between traditional HotDocs variables and local variables:
+This table summarizes the differences between traditional HotDocs variables and local variables:

 You can use regular HotDocs variables (perhaps with “Ask automatically”, “Warn when unanswered” and “Save in answer file” all turned off) in every instance where you could use a local variable.
 However, there are advantages to using local variables when possible, and these advantages become more significant as your template automation projects grow larger and more complex: